Unbesteveable/utxo-live/README.md

 <br>

-This python script generates a heatmap visualization of the blockchain stored on your local Bitcoin node.
+This project generates a heatmap visualization of the blockchain stored on your local Bitcoin node.

 <br>